 From now on the new rules are: removing a card only removes it from Wallet.
 Only the extra step of removing a credit/debit card from Previous Cards removes it completely from Apple ID.
 Stored value cards like Suica can only be deleted with the card issuer app.

 iOS 15 devices

 Launch states: Arizona, Georgia, Iowa, Kentucky, Maryland, Oklahoma, Utah

 ID in Wallet is the biggest new iOS 15 Wallet feature, important enough that Apple announced details and launch states before the September Apple Event, which is unusual for a feature due

-late 2021 early 2022.
+late 2021 March 2022.
 The press release clearly explains (but does not show) the exact process for adding and using an ID, and the some security details behind it.
 Carefully crafted screen images clearly illustrate that ID in Wallet does not show detailed personal information, not even a full name, only the ID elements that will be transmitted by NFC to the TSA reader.
 Like Apple Pay, users do not need to unlock, show, or hand over their device to present their ID, they simply authorize and hold to the reader.

 ID Security and Privacy

 It looks slick but there are lots of interesting things Apple has not shown yet, like the actual adding process, that will certainly be highlighted at the September Event.
 Apple is advertising high level security and privacy for ID in Wallet but there are device distinctions security concerned users will want to know about, specifically Secure Intent.

 Secure intent, in a very loose sense, is the user action of confirming ‘yes I want this transaction to proceed’ by double pressing a button (Face ID and Apple Watch) or a long press (Touch ID).
 But there are important differences: by Apple’s official definition, Face ID iPhone and Apple Watch are secure intent devices, Touch ID iPhone is not.